Last Updated on

 International Driver’s License Accepted?
 You do not need a California driver’s license or international driver’s license to drive in California if you are staying for less than 10 days.

 Driving: In California, you must drive on the right-hand side of the road.

-Crime: Despite being one of the most populous states in the US, the crime rate in California is on par with national average.
+Crime: Despite being one of the most populous states in the US, the crime rate in California is on par with the national average.
 There are some cities in California that are concerned more of a security risk than the others.
-Among the safest cities in California are Saratoga, Los Altos, Soledad, Lincoln, Calabasas and Irvine.
+Among the safest cities in California are Saratoga, Los Altos, Soledad, Lincoln, Calabasas, and Irvine.

 Electrical Adapters: The electrical voltage in California is 120 volts at a frequency of 60 Hertz.

 Trivia: DID YOU KNOW that two of the ten most populous cities in the US are in California?
 It’s Los Angeles and San Diego.